-Above scenario outcomes are calculated and reported on a daily basis (LCR and WFC)/ quarterly basis (NSFR) and presented to meetings of ALCO as per the ALCO calendar.
+Above scenario outcomes are calculated and computed on daily basis (LCR, NSFR and WFC) and presented to meetings of ALCO as per the ALCO calendar.

 12. DF-8 Operational Risk

 The Bank understands and manages operational risk efficiently and effectively, allocate appropriate capital to cover expected and unexpected losses to protect depositors, customers and shareholders.
 ANZ Group has I.AM (Identify Act and Monitor) Framework, which facilitates globally consistent and comparable management of operational risk.
 The framework sets out the minimum requirements to identify, assess, measure, monitor, control and manage operational risk.